Performance Comparison: Apple And Competitors In Technology Hardware, Storage & Peripherals Industry - Apple (NASDAQ:AAPL)

 Key Takeaways

-For Apple in the Technology Hardware, Storage & Peripherals industry, the PE ratio is low compared to peers, indicating potential undervaluation.
-The PB and PS ratios are high, suggesting overvaluation relative to industry standards.
-In terms of ROE, EBITDA, gross profit, and revenue growth, Apple demonstrates strong performance compared to its industry peers, reflecting robust financial health and growth prospects.
+For Apple in the Technology Hardware, Storage & Peripherals industry, the PE, PB, and PS ratios indicate that the stock is relatively undervalued compared to its peers.
+However, the high ROE, EBITDA, gross profit, and revenue growth suggest that Apple is performing exceptionally well in terms of profitability and operational efficiency within the industry sector.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.